 We provide financial planning and advice, as well as full-service brokerage services, primarily to retail clients through our financial advisors.
 These services are centered on long-term, personal relationships between our advisors and our clients and focus on helping clients confidently achieve their financial goals.
 Our financial advisors provide a distinctive, holistic approach to financial planning and have access to a broad selection of both affiliated and non-affiliated products to help clients meet their financial needs and goals.
+Banking, lending and cash management solutions help our clients establish financial flexibility while planning for both short and long-term needs.
+As part of our goal-based approach to financial advisor, our advisors help our clients actively manage investing, saving and spending so our clients have a more complete picture of their financial life.

-A significant portion of revenues in this segment are fee-based and driven by the level of client assets, which is impacted by both market movements and net asset flows.
+A significant portion of revenues in this segment are fee-based and driven by the level of client assets, which is impacted by both market movements and net flows.
 We also earn net investment income on owned assets from Ameriprise Certificate Company and Ameriprise Bank, both wholly owned subsidiaries of Ameriprise, and we earn financial planning fees as well as transaction and other fees.
 In addition, this segment earns revenue from distribution fees for providing non-affiliated products and intersegment revenues from distribution fees for providing our affiliated products and services to our retail clients.
 Intersegment expenses for this segment include investment management services provided by our Asset Management segment.
 All intersegment activity is eliminated in our consolidated results.